nexrender/nexrender-n8n-node/README.md

 - Manage fonts
   - Operation: Font → Upload (multipart/form-data with TTF)
   - Then reference fonts by file name in your job payload if needed

-Notes:
-- The Font upload endpoint expects multipart/form-data.
-If you need binary support sourced from a previous node, consider using an HTTP Request node for the upload step.

 ## Resources